Honorifics (linguistics): English

+Middle English once exhibited a T–V distinction between the 2nd person singular pronoun thou and the 2nd person plural ye and later you, with the latter being used as an honorific regardless of the number of addressees.
+Thou and its associated forms have fallen into disuse and are considered archaic, though it is often used in recreations of archaic-sounding speech.
+It has also survived in some dialect forms of English, notably in some regions of Yorkshire, especially amongst the older and more rural populations.
+Ye usage can still be found in pockets of the east coast of North America, such as rural Newfoundland.

 Avoidance speech

-Avoidance speech, or "mother-in-law language," is the most common example of a bystander honorific.
+Avoidance speech, or "mother-in-law language", is the most common example of a bystander honorific.
 In this honorific system, a speaker switches to a different variety of speech in the presence of an in-law or other relative for whom an affinal taboo exists.
 These languages usually have the same phonology and grammatical structure as the standard language they derived from, but are characterized by a smaller lexical inventory than the standard language.
 Avoidance speech of this sort is primarily found in Australian Aboriginal languages such as Dyirbal, but can also be found in some Native American languages, including Navajo, and some Bantu languages, including Zulu.

 Dyirbal

 The Dyirbal language has a special avoidance speech style called Jalnguy that is used by a speaker when in the presence of the speaker's mother-in-law.
 This mother-in-law language has the same phonology and grammar as the everyday style, but uses an almost totally distinct set of lexemes when in the presence of the tabooed relative.
 This special lexicon has fewer lexemes than the everyday style and typically employs only transitive verb roots whereas everyday style uses non-cognate transitive and intransitive roots.
 By using this mother-in-law language a speaker then indicates a deferential social relationship.